-Also listen to Episode 14 called “How To Evaluate Your Business Idea” which explains why to use a simple Business Model Design before writing a business plan.
+Also listen to Episode 14 called “How To Evaluate Your Business Idea” which explains a 3 step process to use.

-Other episodes such as You-360 and Understanding Your Motivation help you work out if owning a business is right for you.
+Other episodes such as You-360 How well do you know yourself and understanding your motivation help you work out if owning a business is right for you.

-Our free Entrepreneur Readiness Quiz highlights areas you might need to prepare more before starting a business.
+Are you ready to own a business?
+Try our free Entrepreneur Personality Quiz highlights areas you might need to prepare more before starting a business.